JFLarvoire/SysToolsLib/C/README.md

         cd $WORKDIR/SRC
         make

+Note: The other components (BiosLib/LoDos/Lib/PModeLib/MsvcLibX) are for DOS or Windows only.

 Optional compilers and SDKs for DOS and Windows
 -----------------------------------------------

-After installing any of these tools, run configure.bat.
+After installing any of these tools, run configure.bat in the base %WORKDIR%.
 This will update the config.HOSTNAME.bat file in each library directory.
 Subsequent builds with make.bat will automatically use the new tools and SDKs, and build the programs that depend on them.